netskopeoss/K8S-OpenShift-CloudExchange/README.md

-# Deploying Netskope Cloud Exchange using Helm
+# Deploying Netskope Cloud Exchange using Helm Charts

 The Netskope Cloud Exchange (CE) provides customers with powerful integration tools to leverage investments across their security posture.